n-d-r-d-g/patterns/context-hook-in-react/README.md

-# Using Context & a custom hook in React
+# Context & a custom hook in React

 This pattern show how to share and update state using React Context via a custom provider and hook.